Toggle Location Modal

 Ovarian drilling aims to reduce the production of androgens (male hormones) by the ovaries, often elevated in women with PCOS and infertility.
 By reducing androgen production, ovarian drilling can help regulate ovulation and improve fertility.
 Ovarian drilling is usually performed as a laparoscopic procedure, which involves making a small incision in the abdomen and inserting a laparoscope to view the ovaries.

-Another type of surgery that may be recommended for PCOS is a hysterectomy or removal of the uterus.
+Another type of surgery that may be recommended for PCOS is a hysteroscopy or removal of the uterus.
 This is only recommended in cases with a significant risk of cancer or other severe conditions affecting the uterus.

 It is important to note that surgery is not typically the first line of treatment for PCOS and is usually reserved for cases where other treatments have been unsuccessful or if there is a specific underlying condition that needs to be addressed.